megascatterbomb/mega_mod/README.md

 - Consistent round and respawn times to improve the gamemode's pacing.
   - Round time always starts at, and can never exceed, 2 minutes.
   - Respawn wave time is set to 5 seconds for Survivors.
-  - Zombies have true instant respawn.
+  - Zombies have near-instant respawn (2 seconds, interrupts killcam).
   - Death during setup triggers instant respawn.
 - Players cannot start as Zombies in two consecutive rounds.
 - Weapon rebalances: